fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 ## Quests

-- Addressed a reported issue where the Great Library III Legacy Path Quest wasn’t completing if an academy was purchased.
+- Addressed a reported issue where the Great Library III Legacy Path Quest wasn't completing if an academy was purchased.
 - Addressed reported issues with incorrectly displayed quest text.

 ## Loading Screen